lefozz/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - Ellen Forrow

 The log of my #100DaysOfCode challenge.
-Started on Septemeber 17, 2018
+Started on September 17, 2018

 ## Log